Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 ### Submitting a report
 Reports can be made to the `GSF`  using a [Pull Request](https://guides.github.com/introduction/flow/).

-Only one machine readable submission MUST exist per unique GUID.
+Only one machine-readable submission MUST exist per unique GUID.
 Each GUID MUST reference and relate to only one product name.

 When a new SCI report is made, to replace an existing report for a unique product or entity, the pull request MUST update or replace the same file.